Japanese repatriation from Huludao

-The Japanese repatriation from Huludao (葫蘆島在留日本人大送還, Koro-tō Zairyū Nihonjin Dai-sōkan) refers to sending back to Japan the Japanese people who were left in Northeast China after the end of World War II in 1945.
-In this operation, done by the American forces' ships under the auspices of the Republic of China government, over one million Japanese were carried back to their homeland, from 1946 to 1948.
+The Japanese repatriation from Huludao (葫蘆島在留日本人大送還, Koro-tō Zairyū Nihonjin Dai-sōkan) refers to sending the Japanese people who were left in Northeast China after the end of World War II in 1945 back to Japan.
+Over one million Japanese were taken back to Japan from 1946 to 1948 by the American forces' ships under the auspices of the Republic of China government.

 Post-war status of Japanese in Northeast China

 By August 1945, almost 6.9 million Japanese were residing outside the current borders of Japan; 3,210,000 Japanese civilians and 3,670,000 military personnel, around 9% of Japan's population.
 2 million were in Manchuria (formerly Manchukuo), and 1.5 million were in China proper.
-Immediately after the Soviet invasion of Manchuria on 8 August 1945, 600,000 Japanese soldiers, and some civilians, were sent by the Soviet forces to Siberia for forced labor.
+Immediately after the Soviet invasion of Manchuria on 8 August 1945, 600,000 Japanese soldiers and some civilians were sent by the Soviet forces to Siberia for forced labor.
 Engineers and medical doctors were beginning to be asked for cooperation by the Chinese Communist forces.

 Activities leading to the repatriation

 The Japanese government did almost nothing for this population in the confusion after their defeat in the war.
-Three young men from Anshan (Kunio Maruyama, Hachiro Shimpo and Masamichi Musashi) volunteered to report the situation to Japan, and met with the Japanese government in Tokyo.
-They later met with General Douglas MacArthur, then the head of the Allied Occupation Forces, who immediately decided on the Japanese repatriation from Huludao.
+Three young men from Anshan (Kunio Maruyama, Hachiro Shimpo and Masamichi Musashi) volunteered to report the situation to Japan and met with the Japanese government in Tokyo.
+They later met with General Douglas MacArthur, then the head of the Allied Occupation Forces, who immediately decided on Japanese repatriation through Huludao.